Mawi137/ngx-image-cropper/README.md

 <img [src]="croppedImage" />
 ```

-And add this your ts file:
+And add this to your ts file:
 ```
 imageChangedEvent: any = '';
 croppedImage: any = '';